asad-ahmed-pk/CSE-455-HWS/README.md

 ## Computer Vision
 ### Homework solutions for CSE 455 - University of Washington

-Homework solutions for the online course by Prof. Joseph Redmon at University of Washington.
+Homework solutions for the online course by Joseph Redmon at University of Washington.
 Homeworks will be added to this repo as I complete the lectures and the solutions.

 [Original Course Here](https://courses.cs.washington.edu/courses/cse455/)